 All staff have a good understanding of their responsibilities regarding the safeguarding and welfare requirements of the Early Years Foundation Stage.
 Staff are aware of the indicators that would alert them to a child at risk.
 They have a strong knowledge of child protection and the procedures to follow if they have a concern about a child, or the conduct of a member of staff or any of the managers.
-Several staff have first-aid certificates and appropriate accident and medicine records are in place.
+All staff have first-aid certificates and appropriate accident and medicine records are in place.
 Safety is promoted through robust arrangements for assessing any risks to children.
 Checks are carried out on a daily basis to identify any new risks and to ensure that the safety measures that are in place remain safe.
-Effective procedures are implemented whenever new staff, volunteers or trainees are recruited.
-This includes thorough background and vetting checks and clear induction procedures.
-This ensures children are cared for by suitable and knowledgeable staff.